shindaseishin/8bit/README.md

 | OUTB        | Display Contents of B         | N/A     |                                                        |
 | HLT         | Halt the computer             |         | All execution stopped.
 Only a reset will bring it back |

+To execute the assembler you need to mark it as executable if it isn't already or invoke it as an argument to the python interpreter directly.

+It takes up to three arguments.
+The first two are mandatory and the third is optional.

+* -i filename, --infile=filename will load the specified file as the source filename
+* -o filename, --outfile=filename will create the given file name as the compiled output.
+If the file exists already the execution will be blocked
+* -w, --overwrite will allow overwriting of an existing compiled file

 ## Todo (in no particular order)